datacoe-publicissapient/risingai2020/README.md

-# Demand Forecasting and Budget Optimization with Python
+# Demand Forecasting and Budget Optimization using Python
 #### Women AI Conference : The Rising 2020

 ### Overview